Delmonicos/charger-node/DEV.md

 ## Transfer units to charger account

-With the substrate node running, make a transfer of 1000000000000 units to Account ID of the charger (output of the `subkey generate` command).
+With the substrate node running, make a transfer of 1 unit to Account ID of the charger (output of the `subkey generate` command).

 ## Register the charger account in the keystore

 ```
 curl -X POST 'localhost:9933' \
   --header 'Content-Type: application/json' \
-  --data-raw '{c
+  --data-raw '{
       "jsonrpc":"2.0",
       "id":1,
       "method":"author_insertKey",